-Retrocession is a key mitigation technique utilized by the Company.
-The Company pursues a prudent underwriting philosophy and portfolio management using the diversification benefits when assuming underwriting risks from different lines of business and geographies while monitoring potential concentration risks.
+Retrocession is a key risk mitigation technique utilized by the Company.
+The Company pursues a prudent underwriting philosophy and portfolio management by making use of the diversification benefits when assuming underwriting risks from different lines of business and geographical territories and at the same time monitoring potential concentration risks.
 This also applies towards its retrocession protection which is prudently structured.

-The largest Company's Retrocession programme (both by volume and capacity) is the VIG Nat Cat program which provides cover against single severe catastrophe events and further includes an aggregate annual excess-of-loss cover as a protection against an accumulation of smaller and midsize events during a year.
+The largest Company ́s retrocession programme (both by volume and capacity) is the VIG Nat-Cat program which provides coverage against single severe catastrophe events alongside an aggregate annual excess-of-loss cover as a protection against an accumulation of smaller and mid-size events during a year.
+Particularly in case of major natural disasters in the summer 2021 (Bernd and Volker), retrocession reduced the costs from these events from EUR 336 million gross to EUR 7 million net, after VIG Nat-Cat and all other subsequent retrocession programs.

-The Company is further protected by various Excess of Loss and Quota Share retrocession contracts for most of the lines of non-life business underwritten such as MTPL, Property, Motor Own Damage, Marine and Aviation, General Liability, Personal Accident.
+The Company is further protected by various excess of loss and quota share retrocession contracts for most of the lines of non-life business underwritten such as motor third-party liability, property, motor own damage, marine and aviation, general liability, personal accident.
 The net combined ratio of the non-life business is further protected by two stop-loss retrocession treaties.

-According to VIG Re reinsurance rules the maximum retention on any assumed risk shall not be higher than 3% of VIG Re's equity.
-Natural catastrophe retrocession cover is bought at 99.6% percentile of Value-at-Risk confidence level which is equivalent to 250-year return period.
+According to VIG Re reinsurance rules the maximum retention on any assumed risk shall not exceed 3% of VIG Re's equity.
+Natural catastrophe retrocession cover is secured at 99.6% percentile of Value-at-Risk confidence level which is equivalent to 1 in 250-year return period.